olooney/oranlooney.com/content/post/playfair.md

 Cython
 ------

-Python is actually very slow at character-by-character string manipulation.
+Python is very slow at character-by-character string manipulation.
 Unfortunately, that's exactly what the inner loop of `Playfair.decrypt()` is doing.
 We can use Cython to optimize the performance critical section of the code: